Chaos Fantasy Sword Review

 Review by Firehand10k, USA

-My previous review was on the old model and while I love that sword I couldn't resist getting it as made now.
+I had previously reviewed the old model back on the SBG sword forums, and while I love that sword I couldn't resist getting it as made now.

 I had to do it!
 Since I had the old one and had heard so much about how Gen2 upgraded their tempering process, a while ago, and redesigned several of their swords to improve the balance and functionality I had to see for myself.